-American weakness is the starting point of David Harvey's version of the 'New Imperialism' (2003).
-The United States, he asserts, 'lost its superiority in production after 1970 and may well now be losing financial dominance, leaving it with military might alone.'
-It is this loss of superiority that explains the new global bellicosity (p.
-82-83).
+American weakness is the starting point of David Harvey's version of the "New Imperialism" (Harvey, 2003).
+The United States, he asserts, "lost its superiority in production after 1970 and may well now be losing financial dominance, leaving it with military might alone" (2003: 82-83).
+It is this loss of superiority that explains the new global bellicosity.

 The theoretical underpinnings of Harvey's claim can be summarized as follows.
-Accumulation takes two basic routes, he says.
-The first route is 'expanded reproduction.'
-Expanded reproduction creates new value, of which the surplus part gets 'accumulated.'
+Accumulation takes two basic routes.
+The first route is expanded reproduction.
+Expanded reproduction creates new value and new surplus, the bulk of which gets accumulated.
 The process, of course, is far from smooth.
-Indeed, left to its own devices and to Marx's theory of the falling rate of profit, expanded reproduction tends to produce 'crises of overaccumulation.'
+Indeed, left to its own devices and to Marx's theory of the falling rate of profit, expanded reproduction tends to produce crises of overaccumulation.
 Capitalists have several options to deal with such crises.
-They can accept redistribution in favour of workers to help absorb the excessive surplus; they can let their capital devalue; or they can go for a 'spacio-temporal fix' - a term that Harvey invented to describe geographical expansion into previously non-capitalist areas and forms of reproduction on the one hand, and long term, mainly infrastructural investments on the other.
+They can accept redistribution in favor of workers to help absorb the excessive surplus; they can let their capital devalue; or they can go for a "spacio-temporal fix"-a term that Harvey invented to describe geographical expansion into previously noncapitalist areas and forms of reproduction on the one hand, and long-term, mainly infrastructural investments on the other.

-Naturally, of the three options, the most acceptable to capitalists is Harvey's 'fix.'
-And, yet, unfortunately for capitalism, the 'fix' generates its own contradictions: eventually, it recreates 'overaccumulation' wherever it is being applied.
-In the international context, this recreation leads to intensified competition between a growing number of countries, all burdened by their own 'overaccumulation' and all seeking outlets for their excessive surpluses.
+Naturally, of the three options, the most acceptable to capitalists is Harvey's spacio-temporal fix.
+And, yet, unfortunately for capitalism, the fix generates its own contradictions: eventually, it recreates overaccumulation wherever it is applied.
+In the international context, this recreation leads to intensified competition between a